Skip to main content

 • Ortho Innovator award winners and applicants and future Ortho Tank participants.

-Innovation & Transformation Fund Award Recipients (recipients as of December 31, 2020):
+Innovation & Transformation Fund Start-Up Investments (as of May 31, 2025):

-• PhotoDynamic (January 2020) – an oral hygiene start-up that uses botanical science and light to disrupt and destroy biofilm in only 1 minute to prevent white spot lesions.
+• PhotoDynamic (December 2019) – an oral hygiene start-up that uses botanical science and light to disrupt and destroy biofilm in only 1 minute to prevent white spot lesions.

 • KLOwen Braces (June 2020) – Ortho Innovator Winner 2019.